-Butternut Squash Soup
+Why You’ll Love This Butternut Squash Soup Recipe

 It’s a feel-good soup that never fails to cheer up even the saddest, grumpiest folks.

-Don’t worry if it’s your first time making butternut squash soup.
+So don’t worry if it’s your first time making butternut squash soup.

-I’m here to arm you with tons of tips and tricks to ensure that you get the most mouthwatering, tastebud tingling soup.
+I’m here to arm you with tons of tips and tricks to ensure that you get the most mouthwatering, tastebud-tingling soup.

 Butternut squash soup is packed with so much flavor, so it might come as a surprise that it only requires the simplest things.

-Butternut Squash.
+- Butternut Squash.
 All you’ll need is one medium squash.
 The hardest part is peeling and slicing it because raw squash is really tough.
 Fortunately, there is a way to make this whole process so much easier.
 More on this later!

-Butter.
+- Butter.
 Just a bit, for sauteing the vegetables.
 You can add more, though, to give the soup more flavor.
 You can use olive oil in place of butter, but in my opinion, butter gives the best flavor.

-Celery.
+- Celery.
 Some people don’t like the flavor, so you can leave this out.

-Carrots.
-It adds sweetness to the soup.
+- Carrots.
+It adds sweetness to the soup and a beautiful color.

-Potatoes.
+- Potatoes.
 The starch in potatoes helps thicken the soup.
 If you want to keep things sweet, though, you can use sweet potatoes instead.

-Salt and Pepper.
+- Salt and pepper.
 Salt and pepper are added at the end of cooking.
 Don’t skip out this step!
 You’ll be amazed by how much flavor these two add to the soup.

 Tips For Making the Best Soup

-How to Blend the Soup
+How to Blend Soup

-How to Make the Soup Thicker
+How to Thicken Soup

 This recipe already yields an ultra-creamy butternut squash soup, but if you want to take its consistency to the next level, take note of these tips.

-- Yogurt works like magic, as well!
+- Yogurt.
+Yogurt works like magic, as well!
 It’s a cream alternative, especially if you don’t mind the subtle tartness.

 Butternut Squash Soup Variations